obi-wallet/juno-alpha-proxy-contract/README.md

 This is a modification of CW1, a whitelist of addresses, originally at https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw1-whitelist.

-1 single admin may `Execute` any message via the contract.
-This is intended to be used with a native multisig in order to achieve an "updatable multisig" for single user multisigs without the propose+vote+execute transaction overhead of cw3.
+The owner may `Execute` any message via the contract.
+Authorized addresses, based on message contents or recurring spend limits, may also execute.

 The immutability functionality of CW1 has been removed, and so has the Freeze function.